 In order to attain the highest standards of safeguarding practice, everybody needs to be vigilant in adhering to this policy and also assessing the risks of their own work and activities.
-These risk assessments will be carried out annually by the Lead and/or and procedures that they are unhappy or uncomfortable with.
+These risk assessments will be carried out annually by the Lead and/or Deputy.
+However, it is the responsibility of everyone to draw attention to practices and procedures that they are unhappy or uncomfortable with.